QualiSystems/devguide_source/_orchestration/9.0.0/the-oob-orchestration.md

 sandbox.workflow.add_to_configuration(my_custom_login, components)
 {% endhighlight %}

-The workflow helper supports the following extension methods for setup orchestration:
-* add_to_preparation
-* on_preparation_ended
-* add_to_provisioning
-* on_provisioning_ended
-* add_to_connectivity
-* on_connectivity_ended
-* add_to_configuration
-* on_configuration_ended

-Each of the following methods gets a custom function and list of components to use in the function.
+Each of the extension methods can get a custom function and list of components to use in the function.
 For example, executing some custom logic to validate resource configuration:

 {% highlight python %}
 from cloudshell.workflow.orchestration.sandbox import Sandbox